allobo49/SBB/README.md

 The decrease in average loss indicates that our model was becoming better at fitting the training data, effectively minimizing the error between the predicted values and the actual values.
 This can be attributed to the model's increasing proficiency in identifying patterns and reducing prediction errors for the specific scenarios presented during training.
 However, the minimal gains in accuracy suggest that these improvements in loss did not translate to a broader generalization capability on unseen data.

 While our best model achieved an accuracy of 0.610 on Kaggle by following this approach, we did not fully rerun the model to generate the evaluation metrics of the final results due to computational limitations and financial constraints, as our team had to purchase computational units via Google Colab Pro.
-However, following the approach of initially training the model for 15 epochs with a learning rate of 3e-05, and then continuing the training with a starting with lower learning rate and adjusting it given the model results, should produce similar results.
+However, following the approach of initially training the model for 15 epochs with a learning rate of 3e-05, and then continuing the training with a starting with a lower learning rate and adjusting it given the model results, should produce similar results.

 | Description                     | Details                                        |
 |---------------------------------|------------------------------------------------|